 Critical Care Pharmacy Residency Positions

-Your application and all supporting documentation must be received by January 2nd of the year you wish to begin the program.
+Your application and all supporting documentation must be received by Friday, January 5, 2024.

 Submission of Application Materials

 Applications to the BIDMC PGY2 Critical Care Residency program are to be submitted electronically using the Pharmacy Online Residency Centralized Application (PhORCAS).

 Applicants considered for an appointment will be invited to visit BIDMC virtually for a personal interview with the program director and selected faculty.
 An interview can be arranged only when your application file is complete Completed application packets will be reviewed by select members of the Residency Advisory Committee (RAC) to determine candidates that most closely match the BIDMC program goals and opportunities.

 - Completed application packets will be reviewed by select members of the Residency Advisory Committee (RAC) to determine candidates that most closely match the BIDMC program goals and opportunities.